olafathuman/UnitConverter/README.md

 # Compiling on GNU/Linux:
 -----------------------
 First, configure a Makefile for your system using qmake (qt4)

-$ qmake UnitConverter.pro
+"$ qmake UnitConverter.pro"

 Then, compile

-$ make
+"$ make"

-Run it by:
+Run it:

-$./UnitConverter
+"$./UnitConverter"

 Running on Windows:
 -------------------
 I provide a Windows binary in the Windows.zip zip as to avoid having to compile in windows.

-To run the proogram, extract the Windows.zip and double click on UnitConverter.exe.
+To run the program, extract the Windows.zip, change to the win32 folder and double click on UnitConverter.exe.